Continuing Professional Development (CPD)

 This step can take a while, but it is a practical exercise because skill gap analysis is the means by which many L&D programs are initiated.
 In this stage, the organization looks at the pool of skills held by the existing workforce; identifies areas of weakness; and projects additional skill requirements based on strategy, industry trends, and employee recommendations.

 A vital aspect of this process is to boil down skill requirements into elements.
-For instance, if a lack of managerial skills is recognized, the exact nature of ‘managerial skills’ should be defined.
+For instance, if you’ve recognized a lack of managerial skills, the exact nature of ‘managerial skills’ should be defined.
 This can include verbal communications with superiors, team workflow scheduling, and critical thinking.
 Anything more generalized risks a lack of focus on areas of weakness, and/or a waste of time in areas where the employee is already proficient or does not require instruction.

 Set Objectives

-Once a list of skill requirements has been created, Continuous Professional Development program goals should be set.
-The basic method of establishing objectives is to:
+Once a list of skill requirements has been created, Continuous Professional Development goals should be set.
+The basic method flows like this:

 • Grade the employee’s current skill level.
 This is particularly challenging for soft skills, and it might be necessary for clients, managers, or coworkers to provide a subjective assessment of the employee’s competency.